Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

 Then audit season arrives.
 Your auditors find discrepancies.
 The 3 weeks you spent prepping for the audit are spent firefighting instead of presenting evidence of compliance.
 Controls you thought were in place aren’t.
 The audit timeline extends.
 You scramble to remediate.

-How to avoid it: Treat compliance findings like production bugs.
+The fix here is to treat compliance findings like production bugs.
 Implement continuous monitoring.
-Use AWS Config, CloudTrail, and security scanning tools to continuously verify that your infrastructure matches your compliance baseline.
+Use AWS Config, CloudTrail, and security scanning tools to verify that your infrastructure matches your compliance baseline on an ongoing basis.
 Set up alerts when configurations drift.
 Establish a quarterly compliance review process where you audit yourselves before external auditors do.
+AI compliance automation can shoulder a lot of the continuous monitoring and evidence collection so the human time goes to judgment calls.
 Compliance is not a 3-week sprint; it’s a continuous practice.

 Access control misconfigurations are the most frequently cited findings in compliance audits.
 Teams take shortcuts: they assign overly broad permissions to speed up onboarding, they forget to review permissions as roles change, they allow root account access when it should be restricted.

-How to avoid it: Implement role-based access control (RBAC) from the start.
+What works instead: implement role-based access control (RBAC) from the start.
 Each team member should have the minimum permissions needed for their role, nothing more.
 Conduct quarterly access reviews: document who has access to what, verify the access is still needed, and remove stale permissions.
-Implement just-in-time (JIT) access for elevated permissions—users request temporary access for specific tasks and the access automatically expires.
+Implement just-in-time (JIT) access for elevated permissions so users request temporary access for specific tasks and the access automatically expires.
 Use MFA for all privileged accounts.
 Make access reviews a routine part of your operations, not an audit-time scramble.

 Having controls isn’t enough.
 You must prove you have them.
 Many SMBs discover this the hard way during audits: they’ve implemented excellent security practices, but they can’t demonstrate they exist.
 No documentation, no log retention, no evidence.